 Before the NRG trail can be designed and built, an important first step is to determine the preferred route that the trail will take.
-Routing studies are conducted to look at physical and environmental constraints, public opinion, trail setting and type, etc. They weigh the pros and cons of potential routes and choose the one that will be the most feasible or beneficial to residents or trail users.
+Routing studies are conducted to look at physical and environmental constraints, public and stakeholder opinion, trail setting and type, and costs/ benefits of various route options.
+They weigh the pros and cons of potential routes and choose the one that will be the most feasible or beneficial to residents or trail users.
 Routing studies also present construction cost estimates and phasing recommendations, better preparing communities to look for and secure funding for the trail.

 In 2010 NVCOG conducted routing studies for the NRG Trail in Beacon Falls, Naugatuck, Watertown, and Thomaston.
 The same year, the Waterbury Development Corporation conducted a NRG routing study for the City of Waterbury.